juhasev/sample-ninja-help/panel-settings-accounting-currency.md

 > Example: 1 point = $1 or alternatively, 100 points = $1

 ### Rewards and redemptions
 All rewards are converted back to the accounting currency for reporting purposes.

 #### Example

 1) Panel Accounting currency is set as follows: 100 Reward Points = 1 USD.
 2) Panelist redeems a gift card for 10.00 EUR
 3) Sample Ninja converts currency using the daily market rate i.e. 1 EUR = 1.20 USD.
-4) Sample Ninja records rewards transaction cost $12.00 using panel accounting currency in USD
+4) Sample Ninja records rewards transaction cost $12.00 using panel accounting currency in USD.

 > Tango Card operates natively only in USD.
 All non USD giftcard transactions are converted into USD before you account is charged.